csherland/ECE465-HistogramEqualization/README.md

 Configuration
 -------------

 Project properties (port numbers, img source, etc.) can be changed in the src/main/resources/project.properties file.
+The properties that this project requires and their descriptions are as follows:

+1. Load Balancer
+  - Client port
+  - Host port

+2. Histogram Server
+  - Client port

+3. Image Client
+  - Image source directory
+  - Image output directory

 Authors